robertb1995/devicemanager/README.md

 I am aware there is no security (also no time - and not in the requirements)

-I am aware an integration test with in memory would be nice to test the whole flow and also the queries (for same reason as above not implemented)

 Dockerfile and dockercompose also not present due to lack of time,